Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

 BACKGROUND: Atrial fibrillation (AF) is a major cause of stroke, with dynamic thromboembolic risk during and shortly after episodes.
-Implantable cardiac monitors (ICMs) and wearable devices have emerged as tools for real-time AF detection, yet their comparative performance in supporting anticoagulation strategies remains underexplored.
-OBJECTIVES: This single-centre feasibility study investigated the performance of real-time AF detection and notification for episodes >30 minutes.
-METHODS: Phase 1 evaluated the integration of ICM and bespoke cloud-based software (SMART-ALERT) in sending automated SMS notifications (n=50) for episodes uploaded within 24 hours.
-Phase 2 evaluated an Apple Watch (n=23) and CART Ring (n=23) detecting and notifying participants of AF episodes.
-Primary outcome was the successful AF notification rates via (i) SMART-ALERT software and (ii) wearable devices.
-Secondary outcomes included acknowledgement rates, notification times, and adherence.
-RESULT: Among 4,943 AF episodes detected in 31 participants, the SMART-ALERT software successfully notified 511/691 eligible AF episodes (74%), with a 99.6% acknowledgment.
-In contrast, wearable devices showed poor notification performance: Apple Watch identified 76/389 episodes (19.5%) and the CART Ring 72/474 (15.1%).
-This performance difference was partly explained by suboptimal device adherence (Apple Watch: 66.3%; CART Ring: 23.9%), with 24.6% and 55.7% of AF episodes missed due to devices not being worn.
+Implantable cardiac monitors and wearable devices have emerged as tools for real-time AF detection, yet their comparative performance in supporting anticoagulation strategies remains underexplored.
+OBJECTIVE: This single-center feasibility study investigated the performance of real-time AF detection and notification for episodes lasting longer than 30 minutes.
+METHODS: Phase 1 evaluated the integration of an implantable cardiac monitor and bespoke cloud-based software (SMART-ALERT) in sending automated short message service notifications (n = 50) for episodes uploaded within 24 hours.
+Phase 2 evaluated the Apple Watch (n = 23) and the CART Ring (n = 23) detecting and notifying participants of AF episodes.
+The primary outcome was the successful AF notification rates via (1) SMART-ALERT software and (2) wearable devices.
+Secondary outcomes included acknowledgment rates, notification times, and adherence.
+RESULT: Among 4943 AF episodes detected in 31 participants, the SMART-ALERT software successfully notified 511 of 691 eligible AF episodes (74%), with a 99.6% acknowledgment.
+In contrast, wearable devices showed poor notification performance: the Apple Watch identified 76 of 389 episodes (19.5%); and the CART Ring, 72 of 474 (15.1%).
+This performance difference was partly explained by suboptimal device adherence (Apple Watch: 66.3%; CART Ring: 23.9%), with 24.6% and 55.7% of AF episodes missed because of devices not being worn.
 CONCLUSION: The SMART-ALERT system demonstrated the feasibility of real-time AF detection and automated notifications, achieving a 74% notification success but facing important connectivity challenges.
-Wearable devices showed poor notification rates (<20%) and adherence, highlighting significant technical barriers for their current use in clinical AF monitoring.
+Wearable devices showed poor notification rates (<20%) and adherence, highlighting significant technical barriers to their current use in clinical AF monitoring.

 DOI